 At eight months, your baby must be active and explorative already.
-It can be stressful and exhausting for you, unless you create a routine for 8 month old breastfed baby.
+It can be stressful and exhausting for you unless you create a routine for an 8-month-old breastfed baby.
 It is possible, and it will make life more relaxed for you, mommy.

 It is important to train your babies and introduce to him a daily routine as early as possible.
 This will make life easy for both of you.
 Creating a routine for 8 month old breastfed baby, for instance, is essential to ensure that your baby will not get too hungry, excited, or overtired, which leads to tantrums, rebelliousness, and the like.
 Your baby’s good state will benefit you as it means a lower stress and anxiety level for you.

 First of all, let me remind you that our babies are different from one another.
 No one is alike.
 There may be some similarities, but never the same.